 For the remainder of this article, I want to focus on practicing with back pain if you know (meaning diagnosed by a doctor) that what you’re dealing with is a large bulge or a herniated disc.
 What I am suggesting here is not meant to be taken as the only thing you should do.
 This protocol could change as symptoms change.

-WarningPlease note that none of this should be attempted if you are in an acute stage of disc herniation, only after things have calmed down and you are checked by a professional!”
+WarningPlease note that none of this should be attempted if you are in an acute stage of disc herniation.
+My suggestions are for only after things have calmed down and you have been checked by a professional!”

 My suggestions are particularly pertinent to those that are doing a practice that contains a number of forward bends.
 Ashtangis take note!
 If you don’t know already, I teach Ashtanga vinyasa yoga.
 The majority of practitioners that I work with are working within the primary series which contains a number of forward bends.
 For those that want to practice yoga with herniated discs, the primary series of ashtanga seems ridiculous because the most common (there are always exceptions) movement that should NOT be done when you have a herniated disc is to flex the spine.
 Flexing the spine means shortening the front of it.
 Since the majority of herniations head backward and off to one side, when you flex the spine the disc gets compressed and could further herniate.
 Not a good idea!